PipeWeave: Synergizing Analytical and Learning Models for Unified GPU Performance Prediction: Beyond Simulation

 \section{Beyond Simulation}

-In prior sections, we verified the robustness of \textsc{SynPerf}.
+In prior sections, we verified the robustness of \textsc{PipeWeave}.
 Trained with a MAPE loss, our framework demonstrates strong accuracy in forecasting the performance of various \textit{well-optimized} kernels on diverse hardware platforms.
 In this section, we transition from general prediction to a more challenging task: \textbf{optimization guidance}.
 Our goal is to improve the performance of the Fused MoE Triton kernel---the default MoE backend in SGLang~\cite{sglang}---across hardware platforms.

 The primary challenge lies in the opacity of performance potential.
 For any given input shape and hardware platform, the attainable performance ceiling is unknown.
 Consequently, we cannot determine \textit{a priori} whether a current execution is near-optimal or sub-optimal.
 For instance, achieving 50\% of the roofline\cite{roofline} on an A40 might be poor if the true ceiling is 70\%, while 20\% on an A100 could be near-optimal if the ceiling is only 21\%.
-Lacking this ground truth, it is impossible to systematically quantify the performance gap or identify which specific configurations require optimization.
+Lacking this ground truth, it is impossible to systematically quantify the performance gap or identify where system-level optimization efforts should be directed.

 Therefore, we look beyond simulation.
 Rather than predicting average performance, our aim is to provide practical optimization guidance.
-We aim to address the following questions: \begin{itemize} \item[(1)] Can modeling help establish the kernel's true ``Potential Performance Ceiling'', distinct from the noise of sub-optimal configurations? \item[(2)] Can this ``ceiling'' be used to systematically diagnose and guide optimization for underperforming cases? \end{itemize}
+We aim to address the following questions: \begin{itemize} \item[(1)] Can modeling help establish the kernel's true ``Potential Performance Ceiling'', distinct from the noise of sub-optimal configurations? \item[(2)] Can this estimated ``ceiling'' serve as a reference to identify systematic underutilization and guide optimization efforts? \end{itemize}